MehmetMSezgin/Formedix/README.md

 - Test reports are in 'Result' folder.
 Also, the screenshots of the test report and test log is in the 'Screenshot' folder.
 - Please review the Test script for more information.
 There you will find explanations in small notes.

-Best regards
-Mehmet Sezgin
+// Mehmet Sezgin
-SW Test Automation Engineer
+// SW Test Automation Engineer
-Lahti, Finland
+// Lahti, Finland